Cleveland Clinic logo

 Overview

-If you have high levels of liver enzymes in your blood, you have elevated liver enzymes.
-High liver enzyme levels may be temporary, or they may be a sign of a medical condition like hepatitis or liver disease.
+High liver enzyme levels can be temporary or they may be a sign of a serious liver condition, like viral hepatitis, metabolic liver disorders or cirrhosis.
 Certain medications can also cause elevated liver enzymes.

 Possible Causes